 And if the band you’re in starts playing different tunes

 I’ll see you on the dark side of the moon.

 “I can’t think of anything to say except…

 Lyrics © T.R.O.
 INC.

-The kids looked miserable as if defeated by the music.
-Father John picked out acoustic notes to Pink Floyd’s ‘Crazy Diamond.”
-The guitarists waited before coming thundering in.
-Everyone, including Father John, raised the roof with the lyrics:
+The kids look miserable as if defeated by the music.
+Father John picks out acoustic notes to Pink Floyd’s ‘Crazy Diamond.”
+The guitarists wait before coming thundering in.
+Everyone, including Father John, raises the roof with the lyrics:

 ‘Remember when you were young, you shone like the sun